Data-Engineering-Weekly/dataengineeringweekly/founder_story/Avora.md

 I started advising Avora, soon after this, on product features and UX.
 I was one of the first to see the Anomaly Detection (AD) and Root Cause Analysis (RCA) products pre-launch.
 For the last couple of years, I've advised Avora on further enhancements to these new products which are the basis of the NewCo I have joined.

 Avora has needed a metrics layer, in order to provide AD and RCA on metric trends.
 This has been an internal one that is simple but powerful for customer needs; allowing for metric relationships and quick time to value.
-At the end of 2021, I had been guiding them towards is adopting the dbt metrics layer.
+At the end of 2021, I had been guiding them towards adopting the dbt metrics layer.
 I believed then, and more firmly now, that shared and standardised metrics layers will be widely adopted in the future.
 The potential for serving a wider customer base, and reducing onboarding friction, is a huge opportunity for Avora.

 In parallel to advising, I also acted as a customer reference for Venture Capital funds.
 This has turned out to be very useful given I'm currently speaking to VCs to raise a seed round as a cofounder!

 ### Unexpected Opportunity
-At the end of last year, it wasn't the right time to join Avora for myself or Avora.
-My personal circumstances changed at the start of March, and with good customer acquisition, the same was true for Avora!
+At the end of last year, it wasn't the right time to join Avora for me or Avora.
+My personal circumstances changed at the start of March, and with good customer acquisition and signs of product-market fit, the same was true for Avora!

 I have joined as cofounder to lead us towards:

 -   integrations with metrics layers
 -   technical partnerships in the Modern Data Stack